 Royals shared their experiences of going to the Olympic venues, cheering for the athletes and watching their triumphs.
 Aside from being enthusiastic spectators, however, most members of the Royal Family also had more official Olympic roles too.
 The Duchess of Cambridge, along with the Duke of Cambridge and Prince Harry, was an Olympic ambassador and presented medals at the Games.
 Princess Anne is president of the British Olympics Committee and brought the torch from Greece to Britain; she also had the pleasure of presenting her own daughter with a silver medal.
 Prince Edward is patron of the British Paralympic Association.

 The Queen was majestic in a pale blue suit accessioning it with one of the Cullinan brooches – Cullinan V, to be more precise.
 The Duchess of Cambridge wore a a black and gold floral embroidered Alice Temperley dress with transparent, ruffed sleeves, Jimmy Choo shoes and a diamond bracelet.
 The Princess Royal opted for an elegant red and black ensemble.Filed under British Royals

-Tagged Elizabeth II, Fashion, London 2012, Olympic Games, Prince Michael, Princess Beatrice of York, Princess Eugenie, Sport, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Gloucester, The Duchess of Kent, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Earl of Wessex, The Princess Royal, Timothy Laurence, Zara Phillips.
+Tagged Elizabeth II, Fashion, London 2012, Olympic Games, Prince Michael of Kent, Princess Beatrice of York, Princess Eugenie of York, Sport, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Gloucester, The Duchess of Kent, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Earl of Wessex, The Princess Royal, Timothy Laurence, Zara Phillips.